Ayush8795/Smart_Librarian/README.md

 # Library Management System

-A simple website for library management system on Java and SQL server
+A smart library system for library management system using Java and SQL server

 ## Technology
 #### Front-End